 Does Morris have religious significance?

-Not as far as we are aware, although some traditional dances were associated with the entertainment on various holidays.
+Not as far as we are aware, although some traditional dances were associated, historically, with the entertainment on various holy days.

 What attitudes and dispositions can we help provide?

 Motivation for boys and girls who are normally reluctant to dance